threeport/user-docs/docs/helm-workloads/deploy-helm-local.md

 As you can see, there are two replicas of the WordPress app and one instance of its database.

-Now let's create another helm workload instance from our definition.
-In this case we'll simulate a dev instance that has some helm values as runtime parameters.
+Now let's create another Helm workload instance from our definition.
+In this case we'll simulate a dev instance that has some Helm values as runtime parameters.
 Download the config and values file:

 ```bash